|

 seem to be an unimportant detail, but as we saw in Hebrews, chapter 11,

-Abraham, "figuratively speaking, did receive Isaac back from death."
-Isaac is clearly a type of the Lord
+Abraham, "figuratively speaking, did receive Isaac back from

-Jesus Christ, who rose on the third day, having yielded up His spirit to the
+type of the Lord Jesus Christ, who rose on the third day, having yielded up

-received His Son on the third day.
+the Father also received His Son on the third day.
 God not only "provided a way

 out" for Abraham; He also provided the lamb for the sacrifice.
 Abraham looked up and there in a thicket

-sacrificed it as a burnt offering instead of his son.
+He went over and took the ram and sacrificed it as a burnt offering

+instead of his son.
 (Genesis 22:13).
-And thus God the Father has provided us a way of escape from
+And thus God the Father

-of sin is death, but the gift of God is eternal life in Christ Jesus our Lord.
 (Romans 6:23).
 This is why the shofar is sounded on

 Rosh Hashanah.
 How about you?
 Have you received your Redeemer, the